-Language of tuition English
+Language of tuition Module is presented in English

 Motivation and performance management

 This section will address the main characteristics of a performance management system and will focus on the strategic and motivational value of the process.
 Performance management will be addressed under the following headings: criteria development; performance planning; data gathering; observation and documenting; performance appraisal; appraisal instruments; performance feedback to promote motivation.